All Products

 Database Name

-The name of the database used to receive data in the destination PolarDB for PostgreSQL cluster.
+Enter the name of the database in the destination PolarDB for PostgreSQL cluster that will receive the migrated data.

 Database Account